Writing a forgiveness letter that actually heals something

 Forgiveness is not the same as saying what happened was acceptable.
 You can forgive your father for missing your childhood while also saying clearly that his absence left a mark.
 You can forgive a friend for the betrayal while naming exactly what it broke.

-In fact, the most powerful forgiveness letters do both.
+The American Psychological Association defines forgiveness as a deliberate decision to release resentment, distinct from reconciliation or condoning.
+In practice, the most powerful forgiveness letters hold both truths at once.
 They say: "This is what you did.
 This is what it cost me.
 And I'm choosing to release the hold it has on my life."

 Write the anger first, then the forgiveness

-If you're forgiving someone for something that still makes your jaw tighten when you think about it, don't try to skip to the gracious part.
+If you're forgiving someone for something that still makes your jaw tighten, don't try to skip to the gracious part.
 Write the angry version first.
-Get it all out — the bitterness, the resentment, the catalog of every way they failed you.
+Get it all out: the bitterness, the resentment, the catalog of every way they failed you.

 Then put it in a drawer.
 Wait a day or a week.
 Come back and read it.